About This Medicine

 What are some cautions about testosterone?

 Cautions for testosterone include the following:

-- If your dose of testosterone is too high, your breasts may become sore or get bigger.
+- Your breasts may become sore or get bigger.
 You may also have symptoms of an enlarged prostate, such as trouble urinating.

 - The evidence from studies isn't clear about whether taking testosterone lowers or increases the risk of heart attack, stroke, or blood clots in the veins.